Can the abuser have a gun?

 If you are not granted an order for protection, there are still some things you can do to try to stay safe.
 It might be a good idea to contact one of the domestic violence resource centers in your area to get help, support, and advice on how to stay safe.
 They can help you develop a safety plan and help connect you with the resources you need.
 For safety planning help, ideas, and information, go to our Safety Tips page.
 You will find a list of Hawaii resources on our Places that Help page.

 If you believe the judge made an error of law, you can talk to a lawyer about the possibility of an appeal.
 Generally, appeals are complicated and you may need the help of a lawyer.
-See our Filing Appeals page for general information on appeals.
+See our Filing an Appeal page for general information on appeals.